 "If the Union Pacific right of way is not available, there may not be sufficient space for the right-of-way need "... without either impacting the Monterey Highway or without the takings of additional amounts of residential and commercial property," Judge Michael Kenny said in the ruling.

-At the heart of the often contentious debate is where to bring trains into the Bay Area from
+At the heart of the often contentious debate is where to bring trains into the Bay Area from the Central Valley.
+The rail authority approved running the trains over Pacheco Pass into San Jose and then along the Caltrain corridor into San Francisco.

 Others favored a route along the Altamont Pass.
 Yet the court ruling all but dismissed that option, describing the route as too costly and problematic.